2014 Pacific hurricane season: Storm names

-The following names were used to name storms that formed in the northeastern Pacific Ocean during 2014.
-Retired names, were announced by the World Meteorological Organization in the spring of 2015.
-The names not retired from this list were used again in the 2020 season.
-This is the same list used in the 2008 season with the exception of Amanda, which replaced Alma; the name Amanda was used for the first time this year.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2014.
+This is the same list used in the 2008 season, with the exception of Amanda, which replaced Alma.
+The name Amanda was used for the first time this year.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140°W and the International Date Line, all names are used in a series of four rotating lists.
-The next four names slated for use are shown below.
-Two names, Wali and Ana, were used.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+Two named storms, listed below, formed within the area in 2014.
+Also, named storms in the table above that crossed into the area during the season are noted (*).

 Retirement

-On April 17, 2015, at the 37th session of the RA IV hurricane committee, the name Odile was retired due to the damage and deaths it caused and will not be used for another Pacific hurricane.
+On April 17, 2015, at the 37th session of the RA IV hurricane committee of the World Meteorological Organization (WMO) retired the name Odile from its rotating name lists due to the damage and loss of life it caused, and it will not be used again in the Eastern Pacific basin.
 Odile was replaced with Odalys for the 2020 season.
+The WMO also removed the name Isis from its place in the rotation, deeming its continued use as a storm name inappropriate because it had become associated with the Islamic extremist militant group known widely as ISIS.
+The name Ivette was chosen to replace it in the 2016 season.

 Season effects

-This is a table of all of the storms that formed in the 2014 Pacific hurricane season.
-It includes their duration, names, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2014 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2014 USD.